juji-io/site/blog/comparing-clojure-diff-libraries.md

 ```
 That's it?

 Yeah, that's it.
 That's the true change.
-The user apparently changed the fill color of some shape.
+The user apparently changed the fill color of the third shape.

 ### Editscript (Quick algorithm)